 With John Rowel on bass, Richard and Harry accompanied each other for their sets which included Galway to Graceland and Dimming of the Day.

 Birthday girl Enid was one of the six female voices this week.
 Accompanied by Neil on guitar, she sang Daydream Believer and Show me the Way.

-Since he moved to live in Derbyshire they don’t get perform that often any more, but maintain a healthy YouTube presence under the name of Northern Wood.
+Since he moved to live in Derbyshire they don’t get to perform that often any more but maintain a healthy YouTube presence under the name of Northern Wood.

 Tonight they did a belting set of covers: Heartbeats by Jose Gonzalez, First Day of My Life by Bright Eyes, Bones by Josh Record and my personal favourite, the poignant Passenger song Riding to New York.